 Finally back on the bicycles, we set off on this challenging round in the High Caucasus.
 In part 1 we will report about the route from Kutaisi to Mestia:

 At first it goes rather leisurely through small villages, here the world still seems to be in order.
 On the streets various animals cavort and to each house belongs a magnificent garden with corn, tomatoes, onions, cucumbers and much more.
 These gardens are used for self-sufficiency and is still common in rural Georgia.
-This has also benefited them in Soviet times and is currently benefiting them during the Corona crisis.
+This has benefited them both during the Soviet era and now during the coronavirus crisis.

-For those who want to know more about the impact of the Corona crisis in the country, we can recommend the audio podcast: “Tourismuskrise in Georgien – Saatgut statt Schlauchboot“.
+For those who would like to know more about the impact of the coronavirus crisis in the country, we recommend the audio podcast: “Tourism crisis in Georgia – seeds instead of rubber dinghies.”

 The animals on the roadside made us stop again and again; simply fantastic how they can move freely on the road and how both pig and cow don’t let themselves be disturbed by anything.